 Pong Game with Arduino UNO and OLED Display – Project Explanation

-The Pong Game using Arduino UNO and OLED Display is a simple embedded systems project where a classic arcade-style Pong game is implemented using a microcontroller and a small display.
-The circuit design and simulation were created using Cirkit Designer.
+The Pong Game using Arduino UNO and OLED Display is a classic embedded systems project where a retro arcade-style game is implemented using the Arduino Uno and a 0.96” I2C OLED display based on the SSD1306 controller.

 Objective

-• To develop a basic game using Arduino
+• Develop a basic arcade-style game using Arduino

-• To interface an OLED display with Arduino
+• Interface an OLED display using I2C protocol

 Components Used